 There is an irony about the expressive individualism crowd who end up navel-gazing to find their personal happiness.
 Happy, successful marriages and stable, intact families aren't the result of self-discovery, individual freedom, and actualization.
 Instead, it involves the continual rhythm of selflessly giving to others.
 In a marriage, when both partners prioritize the desires and needs of their spouses above their own, it fosters a deep and mutual love that cultivates joy and happiness.
 Parenting is about putting the needs and well-being of their children above their own as well.
 On the most basic level, that means ensuring their kids are raised by a stable, loving Mom and Dad, recognizing that both are indispensable for the child's flourishing.

-However, there are efforts by a vocal number of family scholars who reject the long-standing belief that the best or ideal societal norm for raising children is the two-parent family structure consisting of a husband and wife.
-This leads to the second reason why these Luxury Beliefs, including viewing fathers as optional in child-rearing and that absent fatherhood does not directly harm children, are steadily becoming the norm among the culture-shapers of society:
+Nevertheless, there are ongoing efforts by a vocal number of family scholars who reject the long-standing belief that the two-parent family structure consisting of a husband and wife is the ideal and best family structure for raising children.
+This challenge leads to a second reason why these Luxury Beliefs, including viewing fathers as optional in child-rearing and the notion that father absence does not directly harm children, are increasingly becoming the norm among the culture-shapers of society.That is, The uncritical acceptance of current feminist and queer intersectional scholarship.
+I will further explain what I mean in Part 3.

 Click Here for “Popular (Progressive) Myths About Fatherlessness in Our Culture, Part 1.